LyricZhao/CV/README.md

 ### Skills

 - Familiar with C, C++
-- Know Python, JavaScript, MATLAB, LaTeX, VHDL, Assembly
+- Know Python, Java, JavaScript, MATLAB, LaTeX, VHDL, Assembly
 - TOEFL: TODO
 - Ballroom Dancing

 ### Work Experiences

-- **2018 - 2019**, Member of the Student Union of the Department of Computer Science and Technology, Tsinghua University
+- **2018 - **, Member of the Student Union of the Department of Computer Science and Technology, Tsinghua University
 - **2017 -** , Commissary in charge of publicity, Art Troupe of Tsinghua University
 - **2018 -** , Member of Student Supercomputing Team, Department of Computer Science and Technology, Tsinghua University